 To be elected from outstanding fish pathologists or members that have given extraordinary service to the EAFP.
 The election of honorary members must have the unanimous agreement of the council.
-The honorary members have all rights of a regular member and are exempt of any fee.
+The honorary members have all the rights of a regular member and are exempt from any fee.

 Persons wishing to take advantage of this grade of membership must be enrolled as a student in an appropriate scientific discipline consistent with the objectives of the EAFP.
 Such members will be eligible to continue the Student Membership at the regular student rate until the end of the EAFP’s fiscal year after completion of their education.
 Graduated PhD students may retain this membership grade up to two years after the year of graduation.

 This category of membership will be open to any commercial manufacturer or supplier, any association, or any governmental or intergovernmental agency interested in the objectives of the EAFP and wishing to share and maintaining these objectives.
 A Sustaining member in good standing can send up to 5 representatives to EAFP international conferences at the individual member rate.

 5 – Membership shall be terminated by:

 (a) A written notice of withdrawal to the respective Branch Officer and/or General Secretary.

 (b) Expiry; if the member has failed to fulfill his/her financial duties towards the EAFP for one full year or more.

 (c) Removal; A reasoned decision of removal may be made by the EAFP Council with a majority of the votes.

 6 – Management of the EAFP will be achieved by means of an elected Council of Officers.

 7 – The Officers will include a President, Vice-President, General Secretary, Meetings Secretary, Publications Officer, and Treasurer.